jonpemby/phlash/README.md

 ## Fits Into Your Existing Code

 Phlash is meant to be a helpful addition to your code.
-How helpful is it if you're forced to deal with the author's biases toward style?
 Phlash adheres directly to your coding style with the help of PHP's dynamic `__call` method.
 Phlash automatically checks for a function signature matching the one you called for a myriad of styles.
 While Phlash is written in the `camelCased` style, it will work with any style.

 For example: